jamesfmackenzie/jamesfmackenzie.github.io/_posts/2020-08-22-mister-fpga-introduction-and-hardware-overview.md

 ---
 layout: post
-title: "MiSTer FPGA – Intro and Hardware Overview"
+title: "MiSTer FPGA Part 1 – Intro and Hardware Overview"
 date: '2020-08-22 15:02:00:00'
 summary: MiSTer is an open project that aims to recreate various classic computers, game consoles and arcade machines using modern FPGA hardware.
 I plan to deep-dive on some of the retro computing cores – but first a project introduction and hardware overview ...
 tags: [Retrocomputing, Retrogaming, FPGA, MiSTer, Single-Board Computing]